LooksRare/sdk-v2/guides/createMakerAsk.md

-:warning: These code snippets are example and the data should never be used as it :warning:
+:warning: These code snippets are just examples and the data should never be used as is :warning:

 # How to create a maker ask order